The Saheli Youth Fellowship is an opportunity for Summer 2024 that provides

 community members.
 Fellows will gain access to future social events organized by Saheli to

 foster a greater sense of community within the fellowship cohort and the organization at large.

 Upon completion of the Saheli Youth Fellowship Summer Program, fellows will be awarded

 community service hours, a certification of completion, and requested letters of

 - In order to be a Youth Fellow, applicants must be in grades 9-12 during the fellowship term.

-- Youth Fellows must be able to commit to attending 12 of the 14 virtual workshops offered.
+- Youth fellows must be able to commit to at least 4 of the 5 workshops offered.
 Exceptions will be made for extenuating circumstances, at the discretion of Saheli.

-The application for the Saheli Youth Leadership Fellowship is due on October 1st at 11:59 pm
+The application for the Saheli Youth Leadership Fellowship is now open.